airpartners/hepa-summer23/data_guide.md

 Examples:

-* The csv data file for a Modulair-PM sensor with ID number 221 installed indoors Cardinal Medeiros in Roxbury will have the file name `CM_M_221_indoor.csv`.

 * The csv data file for a Modulair-PM sensor in the HAFTRAP study with participant ID 41181 deployed indoors with a sham air purifier by Olin will have the file name `OH_M_41181_sham_indoor.csv`